Pablo Vranjicán

-Pablo Andrés Vranjicán Storani (born 11 December 1985) is an Argentine footballer.
-His last club was Deportes La Serena.
+Pablo Andrés Vranjicán Storani (born 11 December 1985) is an Argentine footballer who plays as a forward.
+His last club was Fernández Vial.

 Vranjicán also holds a Croatian passport due to his Croatian ancestry.

 Club career

+Vranjicán is a product of Newell's Old Boys, with whom he made his professional debut.

 On 29 June 2013, he signed a contract with Cypriot side AEK Kouklia.
+He previously played for Unidos Atlético Club from Zavalla in the Liga Casildense.

 He made his first appearance with Pahang FC on 12 July 2016 against Kelantan as substitute and scored 2 goals in the match against Sarawak.